smzerehpoush/resume/README.md

 Back-end Developer | <a href="https://lizbazi.app/" > Lizbazi </a> | Tehran</br>
 10/2019 - 05/2021 </br>
-Lizbazi is a Startup this it's mainly focus is on developing social media for athletes.
+Lizbazi is a Startup this it's main focus is on developing social media for athletes.

 Technologies: Spring Boot, MySQL, Nginx

 -----------------------------------------------